DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/isBand.md

 ---
 ---
 ##### shortDescription
 Specifies whether the column bands other columns.

+---
-Must be used with the ownerBand option inside the customizeColumns function to create Multi-Level Headers (Bands).
+**isBand** must be used with the [ownerBand](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#ownerBand) option inside the [customizeColumns](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#customizeColumns) function to create multi-level headers (bands).

 As an alternative, you can use the nested columns option.